LASHETTY/Country-State-City-Management-Assignment/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## Deployment

-Simply open [Lovable](https://lovable.dev/projects/a1c23716-1a80-4a40-ae01-a7f1a7c702e0) and click on Share -> Publish.

-### Custom Domains

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain, we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

 ## Project Structure